apdlv72/eEEPROM/README.md

 	int i;
 	eEE_READ(EE->a, i);

+Sometimes you need to store values quite often and will run into the 100k write cycles limits in a couple of hours or even minutes.
+To circumvent this, you would need to distribute the writes to single EEProm cell equally over a bunch of bytes.
+This is where the round robin macros come in.
+With the following definition (inside the EE struct depicted above):

+	eEE_rrint7_t(myA,200);

+you creat an array of 200 8-bit integers where the MSB is used as a flag which one is the current one.
+To access the current value, the macros

+	eEE_RRWRITE(EE->myA,  value);
+	int8_t value = eEE_RRREAD(EE->myA);

+will write resp. read the value stored and extend the life time of your EEProm by a factor or 200/2 thus at least 100k*200 = 20mio write operations or even more, because the library still will take care not to overwrite the target with the same value.
+Besides the 7-bit integer, there are version for 15 and 31 bit as well.

+The same approach can be extended to more complex data types than just integer values.
+For this to work, you wrap your data in a struct as you please and use the macro as follows:

+	typedef struct { int a; int b; } mystruct;

+	struct mydata
+	{
+		eEE_rrstruct(myStruct,10,mystruct);
+	} * EE = 0;

+Reading and writing the structs is provided by the macros

+	mystruct init = { a:111, b:222 };
+	eEE_RRWRITESTRUCT(EE->myStruct, init);

+	mystruct s;
+	eEE_RRWRITESTRUCT(EE->myStruct, s);

+In this case, because a comparison might be quite time consuming for large structs, no check is performed if current and future values do match, but new values written always.
+(however, in terms of single bytes, the checks will still be performed in the next array entry that is about to become the current one).

 Last but not least there is a macro that actually is kind off-topic, because it does not deal with data in EEProm but in Flash.
 However, because it is very useful to circumvent RAM limitations,